PawseySC/hpc-container-training/_episodes/11-containers-intro.md

 The key difference here is that VMs virtualise **hardware** while containers virtualise **operating systems**.
 There are other differences (and benefits), in particular containers are:

 * lighter weight to run (less CPU and memory usage, faster start-up times)
 * smaller in size (thus easier to transfer and share)
 * modular (possible to combine multiple containers that work together)

+Since containers do not virtualise the hardware, containers must be built using the same architecture as the machine they are going to be deployed on.
+For example, Pawsey systems use ubiquitous `x86_64` CPUs.
+There is a growing number of machines using `arm64` CPUs.
+Containers built for one architecture cannot run on the other.

 ### Containers and your workflow